 by Charles Hewgley, Chair, Golden Cross Foundation

-If you, your family, or your organization are interested in discussing new opportunities to endow or support a targeted grant category or project, contact Kent McNish at firstname.lastname@example.org.
+Thanks to the support of individuals, families, and organizational and corporate donors, the Golden Cross Foundation board joyously continues to give grant money away.
+If you would like to support the mission and ministry of GCF, visit https://goldencrossfoundation.org/give/.
+If you, your family, or your organization is interested in discussing new opportunities to endow or support a targeted grant category, contact GCF Executive Director Kent McNish at firstname.lastname@example.org.

 No matter how you support the Golden Cross Foundation, you too can enjoy the art and joy of giving away money.
 I’ll talk more about this in the next issue of Golden Cross Connections.